ManageIQ/guides/providers/dev-guide.md

 The methods like `.create`, `.all`, `.find` are actually not defined on the models, but comes from the ActiveRecord (~ORM) framework.

 ## Code Style
-For up to date coding standards consult this [guide](https://github.com/ManageIQ/guides/blob/master/coding_style_and_standards.md).
+For up-to-date coding standards, consult this [guide](https://github.com/ManageIQ/guides/blob/master/coding_style_and_standards.md).
-The travis build is set that it checks what rules are violated and reports it in the PR comment.
+The travis build is set to check what rules are violated and report those in the PR comment.
 If you want to run it locally, just type in: `rubocop` and/or `haml-lint` (if necessary, install those ruby gems).

 There is also a bash helper script called [`murphy.sh`](https://github.com/zeari/miq-helpers/blob/master/murphy.sh)